-Olympic Gold: Men's Gymnastics Struggling to Survive - WTMJ
+Olympic Gold: Men's gymnastics struggling to survive - WTMJ

 It’s an “if” that will become a reality at Minnesota and Iowa later this month.
 Ironically, the Golden Gophers will host the 2021 NCAA National Collegiate Men’s Gymnastics Championships on April 16-17.

 Wiskus will be out there.
-Moran and the rest of his Minnesota, too.
+Moran and the rest of his Minnesota teammates, too.
 At some point, Moran will look out across the arena and ponder his future, and maybe his sport.

 “It’s kind of a morbid way to approach it, it’s the same for everything else in life, how do you approach life when you know there’s death at the end?” he said.
 “It makes the year more special, that reality is approaching.
 I don’t have any fear towards it.
 I’m 21 and I’m not sitting here afraid to die.
 I have that growing appreciation for whatever the moment ends up being.”